andre-ye/andre-ye.github.io/english/spring/reading-notes/station-11/part-1.md

 - Who would he call?
 His parents were dead, he didn't want to talk to Laura.
 - He begins to load supplies and plans to leave soon.
 - When Jeevan calls Laura, she is indifferent to the Georgia Flu.
-- Interestingly, Jeevan grabs a bouqet of daffodils on the way out.
+- Interestingly, Jeevan grabs a bouquet of daffodils on the way out.
 - The clerk at the grocery comments that the flu will be just like SARS.

-Left off chapter 4 page 26

 <br>